 Moodle Pricing

-A SafetyCulture LMS with AI-powered course creation capabilities.
-It focuses on offering short, microlearning-based learning modules that students can also access through their mobile devices.
+A SafetyCulture LMS with features for creating courses with artificial intelligence.
+It is strongly focused on delivering short, microlearning-based learning modules that learners can access on their mobile devices.

 EdApp